 The smishing URL: https[:]//cancelbank29b[.]com

-Unlike the landing page, the URL does not impersonate a specific brand or identity because the domain name refers to a generic “cancelbank”.
+Unlike the landing page, the URL does not impersonate a specific brand or identity because the domain name refers to a generic “cancelbank.”
 The generic and vague domain name, in addition to the random string of numbers and letters “29b”, can help the user identify the suspicious URL and question the legitimacy of the URL’s destination.

 Fortra conducted a WHOIS lookup query on the smishing URL which revealed ingenuine information.

-A quick Google search demonstrated that the registrant’s name does not exist, and the registrant’s address is an empty parking lot.
+A quick Google search demonstrated the registrant’s name does not exist, and the registrant’s address is an empty parking lot.
 Additionally, the registrant’s phone number contains too many digits.
 These bogus details raise doubts about the legitimacy of the registrant, further alluding to the malicious motivations of the threat actor.

 However, the query revealed the registrant’s email address which Fortra utilized to perform a reverse WHOIS lookup to identify the following additional domains that the attacker may be operating under: